ckarimanoor/lwc-chartjs/README.md

     a. siteAdmin - change the username to the destination Administrator Username
     b.
 Subdomain - change the domain name to the community created in destination instance

+Once the above steps are completed, you can deploy package.xml components in your SFDC instance from VS Code.
+Finally, you can click on 'Activate Community' from the Administration section of your community workspace.

 # Components
 1. StaticResource - chartjs
 2. LWC - accCaseByPriorityComponent, accCaseByStatusComponent, accountListComponent